Common Mistakes in Blog Management and How to Avoid Them

 How to Avoid It:

-- Optimize On-Page Elements: Include keywords in your titles, meta descriptions, headers, and throughout your content (without overstuffing).
+- Use keywords naturally in your titles, headings, and throughout your content.

 3. Failing to Understand Your Audience